eftalgezer/SIESTAstepper/README.md

 pip install SIESTAstepper
 ```

+## Tutorial

+A tutorial can be found [here](https://beyondthearistotelian.blogspot.com/2022/09/siestastepper-v100-tutorial.html)

 ## Usage

 All SIESTA working directories must be named as i1, i2, i3 ... and so on.